dejmedus/fridge2table/README.md

 Sustainable eating made easy.
 Simply input the ingredients you have on hand, and receive delicious plant-based recipe options.

 Made in < 34 hours for MLH ClimateHacks hackathon.
+Awarded Second Overall 🎉

 ### Impact of food production